Bank of Dave (film)

-Bank of Dave is a British biographical comedy film directed by Chris Foggin, written by Piers Ashworth and produced by Matt Williams, Karl Hall, Ridoyanul Hoq, Piers Tempest.
-The film stars Joel Fry, Phoebe Dynevor, Rory Kinnear, Hugh Bonneville, Paul Kaye, Jo Hartley and Cathy Tyson.
+Bank of Dave is a 2023 British biographical comedy-drama film directed by Chris Foggin, written by Piers Ashworth and produced by Matt Williams, Karl Hall and Piers Tempest.
+It stars Joel Fry, Phoebe Dynevor, Rory Kinnear, Hugh Bonneville, Paul Kaye, Jo Hartley and Cathy Tyson.

-Bank of Dave was released in the United Kingdom on 16 January 2023 by Netflix.
+It was released in the United Kingdom on 16 January 2023 by Netflix.
+A sequel, Bank of Dave 2: The Loan Ranger, was released on 10 January 2025.

 Plot

 The film is based on the real-life experiences of Dave Fishwick.
-It follows the story of a Burnley working class and self-made millionaire, who struggles to set up a community bank to help the town's local businesses to thrive.
-To do so, he must battle London's elite financial institutions and compete for the first banking licence in over 100 years.
+It follows the story of a Burnley self-made millionaire who struggles to set up a community bank to help the town's local businesses to thrive.
+To do so, he must battle London's elite financial institutions and compete for the first banking license in more than 150 years.